Commercial Mortgage Rates & Fees

 Commercial mortgage rates can be either fixed or variable.

 Fixed rates – fixed rate loans are available for anything from two years right up to the full term of the loan.
-They tend to be slightly higher than variable rates, although in the current lending climate, the difference is often small.
+In the current market, there is often little difference between the initial rate charged on fixed or variable loans.

 Some lenders price each fixed rate loan individually, meaning an instant quote is not always possible.
-Some, such as Shawbrook Bank and InterBay Commercial, have set fixed rates.
+Others, such as Shawbrook Bank, Allica Bank and InterBay Commercial, have set fixed rates.

 The Bank of England Base Rate is the most commonly used interest rate in the UK.
 It is reviewed monthly and is controlled by the Monetary Policy Committee.